About us – by Kris

 “I’ve always been an early adopter of new technology, from my first mp3 player as a teenager, through to todays smart phones, smart watches and virtual reality headsets – I couldn’t live without tech!

-Kathryn is the innovation manager at the Environmental Futures and Big Data Impact Lab , and now works for Spatial Quotient on Exeter Science Park.
+Kathryn White was innovation manager at the Environmental Futures and Big Data Impact Lab , and now works for Spatial Quotient on Exeter Science Park.

 Kathryn has extensive experience in corporate and startup innovation, including eight years with Royal Bank of Scotland, three of which were based in Silicon Valley working on Open Innovation with startups and larger technology companies.
 She recently spent 8 months doing on-the-ground research into innovation ecosystems in emerging markets, travelling through 20 countries across 3 continents.
 You can view some of this research at www.global-innovation-project.com

 Colin Dart is the Technology Manager at SETsquared Exeter providing product development support to high tech, high growth start-ups.